pascalandy/docker-stack-this/traefik-haproxy/README.md

 ### Magic script

-Now that you know how to run this, feel free to use:
+Now that you know how to run this, feel free to execute:

 ```
 ./start.sh